Eagle Research – Authentic Data

 All wildlife admits to a rehabilitator are considered a wild mortality because without human intervention (often several humans) the animal would die in the field.
 So if that is the case, why do we rescue and rehabilitate in hopes of release?
 The big picture is that we can find problems and work to prevent these from happening in the future through collecting data on admits.
-SOAR is able to release 45-60% of admits, varies by year.
+SOAR is able to release 45-60% of total admits, this varies by year.

 SOAR collects data on all bald eagles admitted to us.
 Eagle data includes: date of admission, circumstance or cause of admission, gender, adult/juvenile, county found, lead levels from blood sample or liver biopsy, and final outcome (if euthanized, died, transferred, or released).
 The data we are sharing starts January 2015 and is on-going.

 What can high school and middle school students learn from the SOAR eagle information?

 - Students can view x-rays and photos of eagles admitted and discuss the many ways raptors can become injured or sick (trauma, infection, or toxin).

 - Look at photos of eagles in the field before rescue and hypothesize what may be wrong based on visual evidence.

 - Look at x-rays of other eagles for fractures and signs of trauma (reading x-rays is a science, but we’ve tried to share images that are either without issue or the issue is easy to see).

 - Look at an individual eagle’s folder of photos and use a SOAR admit checklist to identify concerns and ask questions.
 Then use the symptoms / toxins sheet, and videos and ask more questions.
 Then look at Eagle Excel file.

 - Any of the above by year and total